shivannis/xandr-docs-public/xandr-docs/articles/curate/customize-your-buyer-profile.md

 ---
-title: Customize your Buyer Profile
+title: Microsoft Curate - Customize your Buyer Profile
 description: This article provides instructions to customize the buyer profile. ms.date: 11/10/2023
 ---

-# Customize your buyer profile
+# Microsoft Curate - Customize your buyer profile

 Follow the instructions on this page to customize your buyer profile.